 SQL Server Reporting Services (Shortly called as SSRS) is a server-based reporting platform used to create and manage tabular, matrix, graphical, charts and free-form reports.
 The reports that we create can be accessed and managed over a World Wide connection.
-In this article we will show you the step by step approach to create new project in SSRS with example.

-Creating a New Project in SSRS
+How to Create a New Project in SSRS

 Please select New and then select the New Project… option for creating new SSRS Project